Jesse Helms: 1984 re-election campaign

 Halfway through Reagan's term, Helms was talked about as a prospective presidential candidate in 1984 in case Reagan chose to stand down after his first term.
 There was also speculation that Helms would run for the Governorship, being vacated by Jim Hunt.
-However, the President stood for re-election, and Helms ran once more for his Senate seat—facing Governor Hunt—and becoming the top target amongst the incumbent Senate Republicans.
+However, the President stood for re-election, and Helms ran once more for his Senate seat—facing Governor Hunt—and becoming the top target among the incumbent Senate Republicans.

 Unlike in 1978, Helms faced an opponent in the primary, George Wimbish, but won with 90.6% of the vote, while Hunt received 77% in his.
 During the general election campaign, Hunt accused Helms of having the most "anti-Israel record of any member of the U.S. Senate".
 Helms pledged during the campaign that he would retain his chairmanship of the Agriculture committee.

 In the most expensive Senate campaign up to that time, Helms narrowly defeated Hunt, taking 1,156,768 (51.7%) to Hunt's 1,070,488 (47.8%).

 Third Senate term (1985–1991)

 In 1989, Helms hired James Meredith, most famous as the first African American ever admitted to the University of Mississippi, as a domestic policy adviser to his Senate office staff.
 Meredith noted that Helms was the only member of the Senate to respond to his offer.

 In 1989, Helms successfully lobbied for an amendment to the Americans with Disabilities Act, legislation protecting disability rights that exempted pedophilia, schizophrenia, and kleptomania from the conditions against which discrimination was barred.
-Even though the Helms amendment was kept in the final ADA bill that passed Congress in 1990, Helms twice voted against the bill.
+Additionally, Helms proposed an amendment to exempt transvestism, which the Senate adopted.
+Even though the Helms amendments were kept in the final ADA bill that passed Congress in 1990, Helms twice voted against the bill.